seqis/ObsidianMOC/README.md

 - A **Philosophy folder** containing notes on different branches of philosophy like **Stoicism** and **Existentialism**.

 While this folder approach works, it can become restrictive.
-As you accumulate more notes, you may find that a single note belongs to more than one folder, or that certain topics are too broad or narrow to fit neatly into a rigid folder structure.
+As you accumulate more notes, or your vault starts to expand beyond its original intent, you may find that a single note belongs to more than one folder, or that certain topics are too broad or narrow to fit neatly into a rigid folder structure.

 **MOCs provide a flexible alternative** to this system.
 Instead of moving notes into multiple folders or creating complex folder hierarchies, you use MOCs to organize notes **by their content and context**.

+If by chance a MOC needs to be broken up into 2 different MOC's due to its size, then only the contituent notes need to have their `[[MOC Links]]` updated to point to the new broken-out MOC.

 The advantage here is that a note can link to **multiple MOCs**, providing **cross-references** without having to duplicate the note or move it around manually.

 #### **A Basic MOC Example**

 Let’s say you’re building a **Philosophy MOC**.
 You could start with an overarching topic like **Philosophy** and then break it down into several subtopics like **Stoicism** and **Existentialism**, which are specific branches within the broader topic.

-Here’s how your MOC structure might look at the start:
+For example, here's how your MOC structure might look at the start:

 ```
-# Philosophy MOC
+Philosophy MOC (this is the title of the note)

 ## Stoicism